shabana1408/Prediction-of-Product-Sales/README.md

 The final Machine Learning model chosen is a tuned Random Forest Regressor Model.
 Based on the testing dataset, the model can accurately explain 60% of the variability in the data, i.e. our models prediction matches the actual outcomes 60% of the time.

-Using another measure, the Root Mean Squared Error (RMSE), we can say that on average the model's predictions differ from actual outcomes by $1 057 units.
+Using another measure, the Root Mean Squared Error (RMSE), we can say that on average the model's predictions differ from actual outcomes by $1 057.

 ## Limitations & Next Steps